 This also often happens on international flights if you're flying with the same airline.
 When you check in for your first flight, ask the person who is checking you in if your bags will be checked the entire way.
 If they are, you don't need to worry about going to the baggage reclaim and can pass directly to your next gate, safe in the knowledge that your luggage will be making the journey with you.

-If you're flying into a country like Malaysia or the United States, all passengers have to pass through immigration and check in again for their flight, whether they're flying domestically or internationally.
+When you're flying into a country like Malaysia or the United States, all passengers have to pass through immigration and check in again for their flight, whether they're flying domestically or internationally.
 In this case, make sure you have plenty of time (at least two hours) to make your next connection.

 You Will Have to Go Through Security